gruepr/gruepr/README.md

                      "Non-binary", etc.)
                ~ [optional] self-reported racial/ethnic/cultural background
-               ~ [0 to 15 values] text responses to "attribute" questions, each in own field ~ [0 to 7 values] semicolon-separated list of times each day that the student is unavailable to work ~ [optional] section
+               ~ [0 to 15 values] text responses to "attribute" questions, each in own field ~ [0 to 7 values] semicolon-separated list of times each day that the student is either available or unavailable to work
+               ~ [optional] section
                ~ [optional] any additional notes for student (all remaining columns will get swallowed into this field)